aipescience/queryparser/docs/development.md

 ------------------------------------

 Currently, queryparser package consists of two processors (MySQL and PostgreSQL), and an ADQL translator.
-The processors accept ant SELECT-like query and after the process_query() method has been executed, several elements of the query are extracted (all touch columns and tables, used keywords and functions).
+The processors accept any SELECT-like query and after the process_query() method has been executed, several elements of the query are extracted (all touch columns and tables, used keywords and functions).
 Before the processing the query is validated and invalid queries are rejected.